Vronamime2030/Split.js/SECURITY.md

 | < 4.0   | :red_circle:       |

 ## Reporting a Vulnerability
-To report  vulnerabilitiesshoot me and email at vronamime2030@gmail.com
+To report  vulnerabilities shoot me and email at vronamime2030@gmail.com

 I will respond to any reports withinn 24 hours by email.